AlvinSpivey/GBI-BoundaryBench/README.md

 | **Evidence/Policy Admissibility** | Evaluates whether the proposal is authorized by versioned institutional policy and authoritative witnesses. |
 | **Systems Integrity** | Verifies the control plane, including identity, provenance, and TEE-assisted cryptographic signatures. |

 Central to this interface is the Dirichlet Evidence registry.
-By enforcing a fixed "Evidence Box" where:
+By enforcing a fixed Evidence Box where:

 $$\alpha_i \in [\epsilon, A]$$